 - Penetrations: Plumbing soil stacks, exhaust vents and pipes are flashed into asphalt shingle roof systems with some type of flat flange that extends around a penetration and is installed under shingles on the upslope of a flange.

 - Valleys: Valleys that are called ‘open valleys’ are typically lined with sheet metal.
 Rio Blanco Roof lines all valleys with metal flashing.

 - Vertical surfaces: When a roof system abuts a vertical surface, there are four types of flashing commonly used: apron, step, cricket (or backer) and counter-flashing.

 When purchasing a new roof system, there will be two warranties to consider.
 First, there will be the manufacturer’s warranty.
 In general, these warranties cover defects in the manufacture of the roof covering.
 The period of coverage can range from 20 years to a lifetime.
-Rio Blanco Roofing & Restoration LLC provides a 5 year installation warranty.
+Rio Blanco Roofing & Restoration provides a 1-year installation warranty.